jarvisaltrin/Spring-Hibernate-CRM/README.md

 The course is titled Spring and Hibernate for Beginners (includes SpringBoot) by Chad Darby.

 ## Description and Features
-By integrating two simple Web appilcation technologies: Spring MVC and Hibernate and also integrating a Service Fascade design pattern we
+By integrating two simple Web appilcation technologies: Spring MVC and Hibernate and also integrating a Service Fascade design pattern.
-build a simple CRUD application allowing to Create, Read, Update, Delete and Search records from database.
+We build a simple CRUD application allowing to Create, Read, Update, Delete and Search records from database.
 It is a Web application where you manage a list of clients (CRM - Customer Relationship Management).
 The database used is MySQL and Hibernate ORM is used for communication.

 ### Architecture
 The browser sends the request to the Controller (Spring MVC).
 The controller find the method based on mapping specified (eg. @ReguestMapping).